President: Kesler Bourgoyne, Internal Medicine

 The department sends second year residents to the Ophthalmology Review Course in San Antonio, TX for 5 days in the spring before OKAP examination.
 This leave provides our residents a chance to review the knowledge they have gained throughout the year.
 It also provides an opportunity for them to be exposed to other great teachers of ophthalmology outside our institution.

 Research is an essential component of residency training.
-Residents team up with the faculty and work on their interested research projects and are required to present their research findings at the annual “Alumni Day”.
-Publication and presentation at major meetings such as the Association for Research in Vision and Ophthalmology (ARVO) and the American Academy of Ophthalmology (AAO) annual meetings are highly encouraged.
+Residents work with faculty on their interested research projects to present their findings at the annual “Alumni Day”.
+Publication and presentation at major meetings such as the Association for Research in Vision and Ophthalmology (ARVO) and the American Academy of Ophthalmology (AAO) annual meetings are encouraged.

 Shreveport-Bossier has so much to offer that you have to experience it.
 In partnership with our local S-B Convention & Tourist Bureau, we have some videos to share that only begin to tell the story of all there is to see and do in Northwest Louisiana.
 We hope you will choose LSU Health Shreveport as your place for learning, working and living!